Advanced Finance

 With that, Friedman also pointed out that it is in the companies' self interest to invest in their local community and proposed that all future cash flows should be included into the NPV calculation, including those arising through stakeholders.

-According to this view, since prosperity depends on profits and externalities and externalities are usually addressed by laws and government, the market cannot police itself regarding social harm; that is the job of the state.
+According to this view, since prosperity depends on profits and externalities and externalities are usually addressed by laws and government, the market cannot police itself regarding social harm that is the job of the state.

 In other words, the government sets the "rules of the game.", then the company plays to win (maximize profit) within those rules.